RasaHQ/rasa/docs/tutorial_supervised.rst

    This tutorial will cover how to use Rasa Core directly from python.
 We will dive a bit deeper into the different concepts and overall structure of the library.
-You should already be familiar with the terms domain, stories, as well as some knowledge about NLU.
+You should already be familiar with the terms domain, stories, and have some knowledge of NLU.

    `Example Code on GitHub <https://github.com/RasaHQ/rasa_core/tree/master/examples/restaurantbot>`_